Here are a few simple ways to keep cool without breaking the bank.

 Most modern heating and cooling units have programmable thermostats.
 If yours doesn’t, consider purchasing one — they are reasonably priced and your landlord might consider deducting the cost from your rent as a valuable property enhancement.
 Smart thermostats enable the user to increase or decrease the temperature remotely, and some will even learn your habits and adjust accordingly.
 According to Energy.gov, these little miracles can save you 5-15 percent on annual heating and cooling bills.

-7. Get an Energy Use Inspection
+7. Get an energy use inspection.

 Most power companies will come to your home and conduct a free energy inspection, even if you rent.
 They’ll tell you where your money is going and recommend ways to cut your bills and reduce your environmental impact.

 Since heating and cooling accounts for 40 percent of most homes’ energy expenses, when looking at ways to save energy in your home, tackle HVAC issues first for the biggest overall savings.
-What are some of your tricks for going green and saving green?
-Share your thoughts in the comments below.